retzkek/chia_exporter/README.md

           The base URL for the full node RPC endpoint. (default "https://localhost:8555") -wallet string
-          The base URL for the wallet RPC endpoint. (default "https://localhost:9256")
+          The base URL for the wallet RPC endpoint. (default "https://localhost:9256") -harvester string
+          The base URL for the harvester RPC endpoint. (default "https://localhost:8560") -farmer string
+          The base URL for the farmer RPC endpoint. (default "https://localhost:8559")

 ## Metrics